janicemarianjockim/Language-Models-for-GEC-in-Tamil/README.md

 git clone https://github.com/yourusername/tamil-gec.git
 cd tamil-gec
-# Install the required packages:

-pip install -r requirements.txt
 # Prepare the dataset:

-Place the dataset file (Error Annotated Corpus.csv) in the project directory.
+Place the dataset file (Error Annotated Corpus.csv) from Kaggle in the project directory.

-Run the training scripts for each model
+# Running the code:

+Download the zip file and extract the .ipynb file

+Upload the file in Google Colab or Jupyter notebook and run each cell in order

-Results
+# Results

 BERT

 Mean Accuracy: 96.17%

 Mean Loss: 0.182

 TransformerXL

 Evaluation Accuracy: 94.34%

 Evaluation Loss: 0.1485

 mBART

 Accuracy: 66.67%

 LSTM

 Validation Accuracy: 56.37%

 Validation Loss: 2.6524

 # Future Work
 Future research can explore additional transformer models like GPT-3, T5, or RoBERTa, experiment with ensemble methods, and systematically explore different hyperparameters to further optimize model performance.
 Utilizing more extensive and diverse datasets can enhance model robustness and generalization.